sipgate-io/sipgateio-node/README.md

 The `sipgateIO` method accepts your valid sipgate credentials as defined in the `AuthCredentials` type and returns a sipgate.io Client.
 The client contains as members the supported modules (`sms`, `fax`, `call`, etc.).

+**Note** that creating the sipgate.io Client will not validate your credentials, you might want to call the method `client.getAuthenticatedWebuserId()` to check that your credentials are correct.

 ### SMS

 The SMS module provides the following functions: